oyvholm/geocalc/README.md

     - Calculate the distance between two geographic coordinates, using the Haversine formula.
 The result (in meters) is printed to stdout.
+  - **`lpos`**
+    - Prints the position of a point on a straight line between the positions, where `fracdist` is a fraction that specifies how far along the line the point is.

 ## Development